London Block Exchange (LBX)

 About 24 hours later, my application was approved.

 But instead of setting a password during the initial registration, it’ll prompt you to install the mobile app and select ‘Forgotten Password’.
 This isn’t just strange, but annoying too.

 Along the way, you’ll have to submit proof of identity and address.
-Some more information here.

 - Input the amount you’re intending to deposit.

-- You'll have different deposit limits depending on your account level.
+- You’ll have different deposit limits depending on your account level.
 As a new user, you could deposit up to £1000 per day.